owncloud/ios-app/KNOWN_ISSUES.md

 Jesus:
 - [ ] Presentation view after installing is missing
-- [ ] The icon to hide/show the sidebar is missing in portrait mode.
+- [x] The icon to hide/show the sidebar is missing in portrait mode. -> resolved by BrowserNavigation replacement of UINavigationController
 - [x] Adding an oCIS account with existing custom spaces makes the app freezes and then crashes
 - [x] If an space is browsed and new space image is added in the web client, app crashes
-- [ ] "Open in new window" option does not work.
+- [x] "Open in new window" option does not work.
 It does nothing after clicking
 - [x] I miss the option to "Select All" and "Deselect All" in multiselection
 - [x] "Copy" and "Move" operations show empty folder picker.
 No way to consolidate.
 - [ ] "Cut"/"Paste" only working in space scope
 - [ ] Upper bar (time, hour, battery level, and so on) is black under dark themes, not visible (fixable?)

 Matthias:
-- [?]
-Selecting an OC10 account's root folder twice results in an empty list
+- [x] Selecting an OC10 account's root folder twice results in an empty list -> not reproducible in latest builds

 Michael:
 - [x] Account deletion by swipe doesn't work